 Tunisia invests in education and training to realise highly qualified human resources.
-Tunisia has made sustained efforts to improve its competencies and devotes nearly 7% of the state budget to education.
+Tunisia has made sustained efforts to improve its competencies and devotes nearly 17.87% of the state budget to education (Ministary of Education 13.74%, Ministary of Higher Education & Scientific Research 4.13%)449.
 This effort can be seen in the education statistics outlined below:

-- > 13 public universities and a virtual university - More than 206 public higher education institutions and 65 private institutions of higher education - There were 264,000 registered students at the end of 2016 (including 61% female) - > Almost 13,000 students in high standing European, Canadian and American universities - Computerization and internet connectivity of all higher education institutions - ➤ More than 40,797 students enrolled in ICT training representing approximately 16.6% of the student population - More than 8,420 ICT graduates per year (around 16% of total graduation) - More than 151 ICT training specializations within more than 75 public and private higher education institutions
+- > 13 public universities and a virtual university - More than 208 public higher education institutions and 72 private institutions of higher education - There were 243,000 registered students at the end of 2017 (including 61% female) - ➤ Almost 13,000 students in high standing European, Canadian and American universities - Computerization and internet connectivity of all higher education institutions - ➤ More than 40,797 students enrolled in ICT training representing approximately 16.6% of the student population - More than 10,762ICT graduates per year (around 18% of total graduation) - ➤ More than 151 ICT training specializations within more than 75 public and private higher education institutions